Don’t miss Stavanger, Norway’s gateway to the most iconic hikes and fjords. Here are things 11 things to do in Stavanger and beyond!

 A five-minute walk from the old town and cathedral, the hip and funky Comfort Hotel Square features bold, in-your-face art, cosy lounge areas, a gym, and a panoramic roof-top terrace.
 In a lovely lakeside setting, Thon Hotel Maritim, offers sleek, dark-hued rooms and free breakfast and only a two-minute walk from Stavanger Cathedral and the city centre.
 A few blocks away is the Myhregaarden Hotel, a red-brick 19th-century building that offers a touch of elegance, with chandeliers and sumptuous fabrics in some of the rooms.
 Alternatively, I stayed in one of the very central City Housing apartments, which caters for most budgets and are located all over Stavanger.

 Budget hotels are also short in number in Stavanger, but you can walk to town in about 10 minutes from the Stavanger lille Hotel, and the basic rooms have TVs, mini-fridges, and shared or private bathrooms.
 A short drive from the city’s top attractions, the Hotel Alstor and Park Inn by Radisson Stavanger Hotel compensate for their location outside the city centre with more affordable rates.
-Alternatively, Airbnb has some great options.
-Get $30 off your first booking with my special coupon code.

 Over to you!